zenml-io/zenml/docs/book/collaborate/collaborate.md

 Using ZenML to develop and execute pipelines from the comfortable confines of your workstation or laptop is a great way to incorporate MLOps best practices and production grade quality into your project from day one.
-However, as Machine Learning projects grow, managing and running ZenML in a single-user and single-machine setting can become a strenuous task.
-More demanding projects involve creating and managing an increasing number of Pipelines and complex Stacks built on a wider and continuously evolving set of technologies.
+However, as machine learning projects grow, managing and running ZenML in a single-user and single-machine setting can become a strenuous task.
+More demanding projects involve creating and managing an increasing number of pipelines and complex Stacks built on a wider and continuously evolving set of technologies.
 This can easily exceed the capabilities of a single machine and person or role.